hdan-design/hdan-design.github.io/_projects/1-MyCrimson.md

 I conducted user research, and designed the user experience (UX) and user interface (UI) of the final solution.
 I worked together with another user researcher to conduct research and synthesize findings.

 ---
+*Due to a Non-Disclosure Agreement, fictional company details and brand content are added for presentation purposes.*

 ## The Solution

 The final solution is MyCrimson, a simple web app connecting to all of the other university apps.
 MyCrimson links out to other apps and pulls data from them into one place to organize into tasks to complete and notify students about deadlines and messages.